 Goodwill represents the excess of purchase price over fair market value of net assets acquired in business combinations.
 Intangible assets acquired in business combinations are recorded based upon their fair value at the date of acquisition.
 Goodwill and indefinite-lived intangible assets must be reviewed for impairment at least annually and between annual test dates in certain circumstances.
-As a result of our annual impairment tests, none of our reporting units incurred any goodwill impairment charges in 2018 and 2016.
-For our 2017 annual goodwill impairment tests, we utilized the option to perform a step zero analysis for each of our reporting units and concluded it was more likely than not that the fair values of certain reporting units were less than their carrying values.
-We then utilized the two-step quantitative analysis for these reporting units.
-As a result of the two-step quantitative analysis performed in 2017, we recorded impairment charges of \$34.9 million and \$3.1 million related to goodwill and trade names, respectively.
+We utilize the option to perform a step zero analysis for each of our reporting units and if we conclude it was more likely than not that the fair values of certain reporting units are less than their carrying values, then we utilize the two-step quantitative analysis for such reporting units.
+As a result of our annual impairment tests, none of our reporting units incurred any goodwill impairment charges in 2019 and 2018.
+For our 2017 annual impairment tests, we concluded it was more likely than not that the fair values of certain reporting units were less than their carrying values and as a result of the two-step quantitative analysis performed in 2017, we recorded impairment charges of \$34.9 million and \$3.1 million related to goodwill and trade names, respectively.
 In conjunction with the classification of Vicksburg's operations as assets held for sale at March 31, 2018, an impairment charge totaling \$9.8 million to goodwill was recorded.